Tangy Dill Potato Salad (No Mayo)

 - You can mix in extra herbs or a splash of vinegar to brighten the salad up after storing.

 Did you try this recipe?
 I’d love to hear about it!
 Click here to leave a review.Print

 - 2 lbs small red or yellow potatoes, halved

 - 2 tbsp dijon mustard, any variety

-- 3 tbsp finely chopped fresh dill
+- 3 tbsp finely chopped fresh dill, or more to preference

 - 3 tbsp minced shallot (approx. 1 small shallot)

-- 2 cloves garlic, minced
+- 2 cloves garlic, grated

 - salt and pepper, to taste

-- Rinse and scrub the potatoes then slice in half and place in a large saucepan.
+- Prepare Potatoes: Rinse and scrub the potatoes then slice in half and place in a large saucepan.
 Fill the pot with enough water water to cover the potatoes.
 Add a 1/2 tsp of salt to the water.